4 Centauri

-4 Centauri is a star in the constellation Centaurus.
-It is a blue-white B-type subgiant with an apparent magnitude of +4.75 and is approximately 640 light years from Earth.
+4 Centauri is a multiple star in the constellation Centaurus, approximately 640 light years from Earth.
+It has a combined apparent magnitude of +4.71.
+The primary is a blue-white B-type subgiant with a spectroscopic companion, while the secondary is an Am star also with a spectroscopic companion.

 4 Centauri is a hierarchical quadruple star system.
 The primary component of the system, 4 Centauri A, is a spectroscopic binary, meaning that its components cannot be resolved but periodic Doppler shifts in its spectrum show that it must be orbiting.
 4 Centauri A has an orbital period of 6.927 days and an eccentricity of 0.23.
 Because light from only one of the stars can be detected (i.e. it is a single-lined spectroscopic binary), some parameters such as its inclination are unknown.
 The secondary component, is also a single-lined spectroscopic binary.
 It has an orbital period of 4.839 days and an eccentricity of 0.05.
 The secondary component is a metallic-lined A-type star.
 The two pairs themselves are separated by 14 arcseconds; one orbit would take at least 55,000 years.